iterative/dvc.org/static/docs/commands-reference/metrics/add.md

     path: metrics.txt
 ```

-And if you run `dvc metrics show` you should see something like this:
+And if you run `dvc metrics show` you should now see a report like this:

 ```dvc
 metrics.txt: 0.9643